w-delali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 16-whatsnext
 - script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

+### 17-hidethisword
+- script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”